 is an epic Chinese novel written over six centuries ago.
 It recounts in vivid historical detail the turbulent years at the close of the Han Dynasty when China broke into three competing kingdoms and over half the population was killed or driven from their homes. readers will experience the loyalty and treachery, the brotherhood and rivalry of China's legendary heroes and villains during the most tumultuous period in Chinese history.

-Considered the most significant work in classic Chinese literature, The Three Kingdoms is read by millions throughout Asia today.
-Seen not just as a great work of art, many Chinese view it as a guide to success in life and business as well as a work that offers moral clarity—while many foreigners read it to gain insights into Chinese society and culture.
+is considered the most significant work in classic Chinese literature.
+Many Chinese people view it not only as a work of art but also as a moral guide to success in life and business.
+Foreigners often read it to gain insights into Chinese society and culture.
 From the saga of The Three Kingdoms,

-This second volume introduces Liu Bei's greatest ally, his advisor Zhuge Lian—a master strategist whose inventive strategies allows Liu Bei to claim many victories in the never-ending battle for dominance during the Warring States period in Chinese history.About the Author:Ron Iverson
+This second volume introduces Liu Bei's greatest ally, his advisor Zhuge Lian--a master strategist whose inventiveness allowed Liu Bei to claim many victories in the never-ending battle for dominance during the Warring States period in Chinese history.About the Author:Ron Iverson

 first visited China in 1984 as the personal representative of the Mayor of Chicago as part of a Sister Cities program.
 For the past 30 years, he has continued to visit China regularly and has founded joint business ventures with Chinese partners and taught Business Strategy at Tongji University in Shanghai.
 He also personally arranged the first ever exhibition of Forbidden City artifacts from the Palace Museum in Beijing to tour the US.
 Early in his visits to China, Iverson discovered The Three Kingdoms

 is a professor of English at East China Normal University.
 She has translated several English language books into Chinese and is the first native Chinese speaker to translate The Three Kingdoms